sana33/SDCOR/Readme.md

 ## &#10002; Implementations Description

-The code is implemented using and best-working with **MATLAB R2016b (version 9.1)**, and all the experiments are executed on a laptop having an Intel(R) Core(TM) i5-3210M CPU @ 2.50GHz   2.50GHz, 6 GB of memory, 750 GB of HDD, and a Windows 7 Ultimate (Service Pack 1) operating system.
+The code has been implemented using **MATLAB R2016b (version 9.1)**, though it is already adapted to the latest version of MATLAB.
+All the experiments are executed on a laptop having an Intel(R) Core(TM) i5-3210M CPU @ 2.50GHz   2.50GHz, 6 GB of memory, 750 GB of HDD, and a Windows 7 Ultimate (Service Pack 1) operating system.
 There are two independent versions of implementation, each equipped with a sophisticated GUI:

 ### &#x1F537; __*SDCOR _ with visualization - read data from RAM*__